How to Book One of America's Most Recognized Speakers on Globalization for Your Event!

 Globalization is defining our lives – from what jobs are available here, to the standard of living for future generations, from the damage of the global financial crisis, to the safety of the food we bring into our home and the toys we give our children.

 Over the past decade, Lori Wallach has helped create new public awareness about the myriad implications on all of our daily lives of globalization – the powerful phenomena defining our era.
 She has also helped to create a vibrant debate in the U.S. Congress and among governments worldwide about how changing the current rules of the global economy could benefit many people here and abroad.

-Wallach has served as a trade policy commentator on CNN, ABC, Fox, CNBC, Bloomberg-TV, C-Span, NPR, and PBS’s News Hour with Jim Lehrer and Bill’s Moyer’s This Week.
-She is the coauthor of Whose Trade Organization?
-A comprehensive Guide to the WTO (The New Press, 2004) and anthologies including Alternatives to Economic Globalization, released by the International Forum on Globalization.
+Wallach has served as a trade policy commentator on MSNBC, CNN, ABC, Fox, CNBC, Bloomberg-TV, C-Span, NPR, and PBS's News Hour with Jim Lehrer and Bill's Moyer's This Week.
+She is the author of The Rise and Fall of Fast Track Trade Authority (2013) and anthologies including Alternatives to Economic Globalization, released by the International Forum on Globalization.